aantron/ocaml.org/data/planet/emillon/nabomamo-2016-writeup.md

 </ul></li>
 </ul>
 <p>The next step was choosing the tech stack.
 For hosting itself I was sold on
-using Heroku from previous projects (or another PaaS host, for what it&rsquo;s worth)</p>
+using Heroku from previous projects (or another PaaS host, for what it’s worth)</p>
 <p>As for the programming language itself, I hesitated between three choices:</p>
 <ol type="1">
 <li>focus on the all-included experience: something that has libraries, tooling,